 About me

-I’m a computer scientist and artist with a passion for exploring the intersection of technology and art.
-I graduated with High Honors from Oberlin College with a degree in Computer Science and a minor in Mathematics, and I’ve spent the last five years as a Software Engineer at Google.
-I also create digital images using techniques like linear optimization and constraints, and often share the underlying methodology alongside my pieces – you can see my work at madebymath.art.
+I’m a computer scientist and artist with a passion for research and exploring the intersection of technology and art.
+I graduated with High Honors from Oberlin College with a degree in Computer Science and a minor in Mathematics, and I’ve spent five years as a Software Engineer at Google.
+I also create digital images using techniques like linear optimization and constraints, and often share the underlying methodology alongside my pieces – you can see my open source art library PyFreeform on GitHub, and my personal art blog at madebymath.art.

 My background also includes a deep interest in the medical field, sparked by my time as a pre-med student at Oberlin and involvement in the Brandeis Global Youth Summit.
 I gained hands-on medical experience as a lab assistant at Georgetown University Hospital’s HLA Lab (Organ Donation Compatibility).
 I also have early-stage startup experience as a software engineering intern at Optoro, working on their reverse logistics systems.